-“Why a hundred?” the celebrity scientist is said to have retorted.
+“Why a hundred?” the celebrity scientist retorted.
 “If I were wrong, one would have been enough!”

-It’s a catchy line, and—as incredible as it seems today—a host of once-reputable thinkers have actually fallen for it over the years.
+It’s a catchy line, and a number of reputable thinkers have actually fallen for it over the years.

-But a new study, to be published in Nature, will finally set the record straight and “send the zombie meme of Alfred Einstein, genius, back to the grave for good,” hopes lead author Naomi Oreskes.
+But a new study, to be published in Nature, will finally set the record straight and “send the zombie meme of Albert Einstein, genius, back to the grave,” hopes lead author Naomi Oreskes.

-“The history books are wrong,” denies the history denier and alt-historian, who teaches history at Harvard.
+“The history books are wrong,” denies the alt-historian, who teaches history at Harvard.
 “People often fall into the trap of viewing past centuries—the Newtonian age—through a modern [physics] lens, from the post-classical universe we live in today.

-“What they don’t seem to grasp is that even if Einstein’s ideas later came true—they’re now consensus science!—it doesn’t mean Einstein was right when he peddled them,” explains Oreskes, a leading ex-scientist and climate-change fixture.
+“What they never manage to grasp is that even if Einstein’s ideas have later come true—they’re now consensus science!—it doesn’t mean Einstein was right when he peddled them,” explains Oreskes, a leading ex-scientist and climate-change fixture.

-“Unlike science, history requires some—as it were—skepticism,” she continues, “because it tends to be written by the victors, who have no postgraduate [training in] historiography.
+“Unlike science, history requires some—as it were—skepticism,” she continues, “because it tends to be written by the winners, who have no postgraduate [training in] historiography.”

 To understand why, I’ll need to learn more about what scientists call the science of consensus.
 That’s why I’ve come straight to the cramped, paper-strewn office of one Naomi Oreskes.
-I’m a journalist, and for a journalist like me it’s an unmissable chance to study at the feet of the horse itself.
+For a journalist like me it’s an unmissable chance to study at the feet of the horse itself.

 “Science works by weight of opinion,” Oreskes tells me in her intimate salon in the bowels of Harvard Sci Hist.